-In this recent article, we review the most significant issues we believe senior civilian and military leaders should know, and why.
-We'll focus on them in the CAPSTONE meeting.
-Are we clear?
-Does our thinking ring true in your experience?
-Do you disagree with anything we've written?
+A review of the most significant issues senior civilian and military leaders should know, and why.
+Does the argument in this piece ring true in your experience?
+Do you disagree with anything here?
 Why?
-We look forward to the discussion.

 STRATEGIC STUDIES QUARTERLY - FEATURE ARTICLE

 Civil-Military Relations in the United States: What Senior Leaders Need to Know (and Usually Don't)